 Can the apologists for mono really be taking this ridiculously crappy sound seriously?

-I hope not, but I suspect they do take it seriously.
+I hope not, but I suspect they do.

 They seem to like the congested, distorted, top-end-lacking Beatles records in mono, so why not The Byrds?
 To these ears, the monos for both bands have a lot in common.